 Most of the WordPress themes are coming with responsive designs which means they are compatible with all the available screens.
 But sometimes, you may face responsive issues on your website.
 Sometimes, the images are not displayed properly or themes may be buggy.
 In that case, you need to set default responsive settings.

-In default setting sometimes you have to face image responsive issue.
+In the default setting sometimes you have to face image responsive issues.
 With all the screen sizes available for computer and mobile devices, it’s very important to understand the image optimization for a website.

 If you know how responsive image in WordPress works and how to optimize images for your WordPress website, then it will help you a lot to deal with these types of issues.

 What happens after uploading an image in WordPress admin

 After adding an image to the WordPress library, the CMS will automatically create multiple dimensions for that particular image.
 We also can see 5 default sizes –